i2shar/express-text-to-speech/README.md

-# Express text-to-speech web server
+# Express text-to-speech server

-This is a simple express based web server that converts text messages passed in HTTP requests to speech.
+This is a simple express based server that converts text messages passed in HTTP requests to speech.

 ### Installation - Mac OS X